Agoric/documentation/main/glossary/README.md

 ## Proposal

-Proposals are records with `give`, `want`, and/or `exit` properties respectively expressing [offer](#offer) conditions regarding what assets will be given, what must be received in exchange, and an [exit rule](#exit-rule) defining how/when the offer can be canceled.
+Proposals are records with `give`, `want`, and/or `exit` properties respectively expressing [offer](#offer) conditions regarding what assets will be given, what must be received in exchange to satisfy offer safety, and an [exit rule](#exit-rule) defining how/when the offer can be canceled.
 For example:
 ```js
 const myProposal = harden({
   give: { Asset: AmountMath.make(quatloosBrand, 4n) },